puppetlabs/best-practices/puppet-module-design.md

 and providers.
 The contents of this directory are synced to all nodes.

-The `manifests` directory must contain all the Puppet manifests and can contain further directories describing implmentations, such as `client` or `server`.
+The `manifests` directory must contain all the Puppet manifests and can contain further directories describing implementations, such as `client` or `server`.

 The `metadata.yaml` file contains metadata relating to the module.